ik-izz/Food-Talk-Blog/README.md

 ![food_talk_breakfast](https://user-images.githubusercontent.com/94077710/158486684-60c2829c-6e30-4661-a754-24b73c06684e.gif)

 I worked on the backend as well.
-Linked all my teammates files by creating the proper paths, fixing formatting issues and of course debugging.
+Linked all my teammate's files by creating the proper paths, fixing formatting issues, and of course, debugging.

 Created the functions to render the proper files when requested:

 ![views-py](https://user-images.githubusercontent.com/94077710/158488157-3f52f02c-def6-4613-9263-fd4957338b6d.png)

-Created the paths which specifies how the path shows up in the users web browser and made sure it calls the proper function to render the correct page:
+Created the paths which specify how the path shows up in the user's web browser and made sure it calls the proper function to render the correct page:

 ![urls](https://user-images.githubusercontent.com/94077710/158488327-f0b4be5f-34b1-4f9c-843a-20e1175ab6f4.png)

-Formatted all teammates files with the proper ```{% static %}``` formatting.
-As all files other than HTML are stored in the static folder, and django will know to look within the static folder for the specified file.
+Formatted all teammate's files with the proper ```{% static %}``` formatting so Django will know to look within the static folder for the specified file.
+As all files other than HTML are stored in the static folder,

 ![static](https://user-images.githubusercontent.com/94077710/158488701-b7676f4d-182f-4c37-a6f4-f01c1093c37d.png)
 ![files](https://user-images.githubusercontent.com/94077710/158488739-7474a090-7243-486b-b8b4-678d07295b3a.png)